-This practical nursing certificate course begins in the fall and is conducted over three semesters involving class-work, lab practicals and either day or evening clinical experiences.
+Among the top LPN programs in Massachusetts, this certificate begins in the fall and is conducted over three semesters involving class-work, lab practicals, and either day or evening clinical experiences.
 The coursework must be taken in a sequence as specified by the college.
 Upon completion of the program, you will be eligible to take the licensure exam and work in a variety of clinical settings such as long-term facilities, outpatient clinics, home health care, and rehab centers.
 For those interested in becoming an RN, this program lays a perfect foundation for the advanced nursing course and even lets you transfer credits towards an Associate in Nursing.

 Greenfield Community College offers the LPN program in Northampton at the Smith Vocational High School.
 Dedicated to serve its diverse student population, Greenfield maintains a small 11:1 student-to-faculty ratio, enabling learning in a close-knit environment.

-The 10-month certificate program for practical nursing is a full-time course which begins in September and ends in June.
+This 10-month LPN program in Massachusetts is a full-time course that begins in September and ends in June.
 To complete 43 program credits in liberal arts and nursing courses you are expected to put in about 25-35 hours each week for laboratory classes and clinical experience, and a few hours for theoretical study per week.
 Classes are scheduled 2-3 days a week at the Smith Vocational campus and clinical experiences are held 1-2 days every week at medical facilities in Hampshire and Hampden.
 To graduate you need to maintain a minimum 2.0 GPA and “C” all throughout.

 Located in the city of Framingham, Massachusetts Bay Community College, also known as MassBay, is renowned for being at the forefront of academic excellence.
 The faculty’s emphasis on student success results in its nursing students being prepared to serve the community and promote regional health development.